LEAVE THE CLOUD. JOIN THE SWARM.

 01

-Install a Bee light node
+Install swarm-cli & set up a Bee light node

 → Full Quick Start Guide